Account Funding

 Enabling customers to fund their account has never been easier with our payment methods API and embeddable UI components.

-Our prebuilt checkout pages and embeddable UI components are built so you don't have to worry about PCI compliance.
+Our embeddable UI components are built so you don't have to worry about PCI compliance.
 We take care of everything in a transparent and secure manner by leveraging strong and open internet security standards like signed JWTs and iframe.

 Saved cards will appear as payment methods that you can easily pull via the API.
 Depending on whether a payment method belongs to an individual or anonymous user (Guest), two API endpoints are available: